We aim to reach out to all our pupils encouraging them to capture an interest and generate enthusiasm for sporting activity.

 Rooms and resources

-A newly constructed pavilion is due for completion May 2016.
-This fantastic facility will include a fully equipped gym, state of the art teaching room, three changing rooms and a base for further opportunities for dance and gym practice.
+A newly constructed Sports & Teaching Pavilion was opened in 2016.
+This fantastic facility includes a fully equipped gym, state-of-the-art teaching room, three changing rooms and a base for further opportunities for dance and gym practise.

-Planning is also approved for a full size hockey AstroTurf pitch to be built in the next 18 months.
-This will allow for hockey matches as well as numerous activities throughout all seasons in lessons and in a wider range of extra - curricular sports.
+Our new full size floodlit all-weather pitch allows for hockey matches as well as numerous activities throughout all seasons in lessons and in a wider range of extra-curricular sports.

 A large field area - 3 Football pitches, Rugby, Hockey Training Grids, 400m Track, 4 Rounders Pitches, Cricket Pitch, Hard Court Area 2 Netball Courts 3 Tennis Courts, Sports Hall with 4 Badminton courts, one indoor Tennis court, Netball, Volleyball, Basketball Court/s; Indoor Hockey, 5 Table tennis tables, Dodgeball and indoor athletics facilities.